 All things considered, there’s no clear winner here.
 Wix and GoDaddy are both great options for different people.
 Wix’s features are excellent, its builder is among the most powerful on the market, and the design flexibility it offers is unrivaled in the world of website builder platforms.

 On the other hand, while GoDaddy may be more basic, it boasts excellent customer service, a beginner-friendly editing interface, and very competitive prices.

 The bottom line: go for Wix if design flexibility and customization are important to you, but consider GoDaddy if you just want to get your site online as quickly and easily as possible.
-You can also check out our in-depth Wix review and GoDaddy website builder review, for a separate analysis of each.

 Further reading on website builders